sharifullin/swagger-quick-start/README.md

 ## Overview
 1. I prefer to do a design first.
 When design is ready we can generate code and documentation.
-    To generate code just start script 01-init-project.sh.
-This script call maven and pass `01-init-project-pom.xml` file to it.
-Actual configuration of project location, language etc. are placed into that maven pom file.
-If you want change it (and actually you have to that one is just an example) you can refer to swagger documentation at https://github.com/swagger-api/swaggerhub-maven-plugin/
+    To generate code just start script `01-init-project.sh`.
+This script will call maven and pass `01-init-project-pom.xml` file to it.
+Actual configuration of a project location, language etc. are into that maven pom file.
+If you want to change it (and actually you have to -- that one is just an example) you can refer to a swagger documentation at https://github.com/swagger-api/swaggerhub-maven-plugin/

     The script will download your design from SwaggerHub and after that generate server code and documentation.

-    To run a generated application you have to find main class (it would be in _io.swagger_ package if you haven't changed anything).
+    To run a generated application you have to find a main class (it would be in _io.swagger_ package if you haven't changed anything).
 Go to the following URL: http://localhost:8080/smkcloud/model2/1.0.0/swagger-ui.html

-    Actual properties

 2. After you have changed API (added some new endpoints etc) you can update you documentation and generate new swagger model from you existing code.
 Just run `02-update-swagger.sh` script.
 It will update you documentation and generate a new model.